Eval427/TDOMI-Remy/README.md

 # This Man (Dragon) Still Owes Me Ice Cream!
 Remy Edition

 Massive shoutout to EvilChaosKnight for his amazing character images of Amely, backgrounds, and impressive extra text UI element.
-This mod wouldn't be possible without his work
+This mod wouldn't be possible without their work

 Right now this mod is INCOMPLETE (and probably pretty cringy).
 I was recommended to tie my mod in with https://github.com/AWSW-Modding/AWSW-Modtools/tree/mod-remy_hatchlings which I'll try getting to.